d215steinberg/GildedRose-Java/README.md

 ```diff
 + GREEN
 ```
-We have missed some edge cases, so we write a new test,
+We have missed some edge cases.
+Since Conjured quality degrades twice as fast, it must decrease by 4 once the sell date has past.
+We write a new test,
 ```java
 @Test
 public void conjuredQualityDecreasesBy4OnceSellDateHasPassed() {